desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 ## Observers {#observers}

 The Desk framework provides an even more powerful mechanism for handling events, in the form of _observers_.

-Observers are defined as classes, that can be instantiated to observe a single object at a time.
-They can be used to handle _all_ events, as well as property changes, and attachment changes (i.e. attaching or unlinking) of a managed object.
+These can be used to handle _all_ events, as well as property changes, and attachment changes (i.e. attaching or unlinking) of a managed object.

+Observers are defined as classes, which are instantiated to observe a single object at a time.

 To create an observer, write a subclass of the {@link Observer} class, and override its methods or add your own.
 Then, create an instance and use the {@link Observer.observe observe()} method to start observing a target object.

 - {@link Observer +}
 - {@link Observer.observe}

+{@import :observer}

 Note that while an observer only observes one object at a time, the lifecycle of an observer instance extends beyond that of the target object.
 A single observer can be used to observe multiple objects _after_ one another.